AI security & governance, hands-on

 Ready to start

-Minutes — initial discovery call
+Minutes for the initial discovery call

 Assessment domains covered